iguessthislldo/opendds-devguide-converter/devguide/alternate_interfaces_to_data.rst

 The application can then call a method on the ``Replayer`` with any data samples that should be sent to that newly-joined ``DataReader``.
 Determining which samples these are is left to the application.

+.. _alternate_interfaces_to_data--recorder-with-xtypes-dynamic-language-binding:

 Recorder With XTypes Dynamic Language Binding
 =============================================

+..
+    Sect<12.1.4>

-The Recorder class includes support for the Dynamic Language Binding from XTypes (see section :ref:`Dynamic Language Binding`).
+The Recorder class includes support for the Dynamic Language Binding from XTypes (see section :ref:`xtypes--dynamic-language-binding-1`).
 Type information for each matched DataWriter (that supports XTypes complete TypeObjects) is stored in the Recorder.
 Users can call Recorder::get_dynamic_data, passing a RawDataSample to get back a DynamicData object which includes type information – see DynamicData::type().